mcobit/retropie-osmc/README.md

 If you see it again, ignore uninstallable packages and select cancel afterwards.
 The rest of the script will continue.

+If you want a launcher in KODI, you have to setup a custom menu shortcut with "System.Exec(/home/osmc/retropie.sh)". the custom mediacenter script should already be in place.

+If you exit emulationstation when you started from the script, you should be back in KODI again.

 Good luck!